People's Party of Kazakhstan: History

 The 15th Communist People's Party of Kazakhstan Extraordinary Congress was held on 11 November 2020 in the capital Nur-Sultan.
 Delegates to the congress voted to rename the party the "People's Party of Kazakhstan" (QHP).
 Several changes were also made to the charters and programs of the party.

 The Extraordinary Congress held a quorum of 33 delegates from the party.
 Every delegate voted in favour of the name change except Honorary Secretary Vladislav Kosarev.
 The party's parliamentary leader Aiqyn Qongyrov was unanimously chosen to be Chairman of the QHP, succeeding Kosarev who served as the QKHP's de facto leader since June 2013, while Jambyl Ahmetbekov, Turgyn Syzdyqov, Viktor Smirnov, and Gauhar Nugmanova were chosen to be Secretaries of the QHP.

 In October 2022, the QHP joined the People's Coalition, in support of President Kassym-Jomart Tokayev, ceasing to be even nominally part of the opposition.

+On an Almaty press conference of 1 July 2024, some members of the party demanded the resignation of Ermūhamet Ertısbaev from party chairmanship.
+The party infighting is said to come from the apparently "emerging personality cult" of Ertısbaev.
+Former deputy chairman, Ashat Asylbekov also claimed, that on one of the interviews that neared the 2023 Kazakh local elections, Ertısbaev stated that he'd be forever loyal to Nursultan Nazarbayev.
+These acts of Ertısbaev are said to be damaging to the party's reputation and Asylbekov, Almaty branch chairman Töleujan Jündibaev and Mangystau Region representative Abdraşit Niyaz publicly criticised the chairman and his deputy Miras Aukenov and demanded an "extraordinary" congress.
+Ertısbaev's large spendings on his "Ertisbaev live" YouTube channel and his public support for Quandyq Bishimbaev during his trial had also greatly damaged the party's reputation, Asylbekov says.